JacobHearst/swift-evolution/proposals/nnnn-regex-reverse-matching.md

   /// Returns a match if this regex matches the given string in its entirety when matching in reverse. public func wholeReverseMatch(in string: Substring) throws -> Regex<Output>.Match?

-  /// Returns a match if this string is matched by the given regex at its end. public func suffixMatch(in string: String) throws -> Regex<Output>.Match?
+  /// Returns a match if this string is matched by the given regex (matching in reverse) at its end. public func suffixMatch(in string: String) throws -> Regex<Output>.Match?
-  /// Returns a match if this string is matched by the given regex at its end. public func suffixMatch(in string: Substring) throws -> Regex<Output>.Match?
+  /// Returns a match if this string is matched by the given regex (matching in reverse) at its end. public func suffixMatch(in string: Substring) throws -> Regex<Output>.Match?
 }